Skip to main content

 nonceRandom 16-byte hex string, 32 characters (same as X-Nonce header)

-METHODHTTP method in uppercase (GET, POST, PATCH, DELETE)
+METHODHTTP method in all uppercase (GET, POST, PATCH, DELETE)

 bodySha256SHA-256 hash of the canonicalized request body (hex-encoded, lowercase)